robertirish/soundmap/about.md

 The map portion of this site was inspired by Colin Hunter's [World Sounds](https://world-sounds.org).
 It is based on the excellent [Leaflet JS](https://leafletjs.com/) by Volodymyr Agafonkin.

-sound-map.org is built on [Jekyll](https://jekyllrb.com/), compiled by and hosted on [GitHub](https://github.com).
-I use a modified version of the [Forever Jekyll](https://github.com/forever-jekyll/forever-jekyll) theme.
+sound-map.org is built on [Jekyll](https://jekyllrb.com/) and hosted on [GitHub](https://github.com).
+It uses a modified version of the [Forever Jekyll](https://github.com/forever-jekyll/forever-jekyll) theme.